Skip to main content

 The Hardangerfjord: fruit heaven

-The second-longest fjord in Norway stretches 179 km from the Atlantic Ocean just south of Bergen and all the way to the Hardangervidda mountain plateau in the middle of the country.
+The second-longest fjord in Norway stretches 179 kilometres from the Atlantic Ocean, just south of Bergen, all the way to the Hardangervidda mountain plateau in the middle of the country.
 The Hardangerfjord is a national icon, partly due to the incredible springtime apple tree blossoms on its steep hillsides.
-This is also the epicentre of Norwegian cider and fruit juice production.
+It is also the epicentre of Norwegian cider and fruit juice production.

 Its longest side arms are the Sørfjord, where you’ll find the popular Trolltunga hike, and the Eidfjord, close to the famous Vøringsfossen waterfall.